- When are the drains cleaned?

 We will investigate your claim within 90 days and make a decision on whether we are liable.

-For further information, please see our Highways Insurance Claims webpage.
+For further information please see our webpage about Highways insurance claims.

 What is a soakaway and what does it do?

 A standard highways soakaway is a concrete chamber set in the ground, filled with course stone and rubble which allows surface water to naturally filter back in to the earth.

 Soakaways are efficient and have low environmental impact, as well as avoiding the need for processing or adding to the current sewerage systems.
 They are a traditional and effective way of disposing of highway surface water which cannot be funnelled to a river or surface water system.

 There are over 8,000 soakaways located in various locations across Surrey.
 These do not have scheduled maintenance but are treated as and when required.

 My toilet won't drain as there is a blockage in the pipes outside.
 Can you fix it?